Dry Needling

 Engaging in some form of movement or activity is highly recommended, tailored to each individual case.
 This could range from simple walks to skilled athletic drills or neuromuscular re-education.
 The ultimate goal is to create lasting changes that keep you away from the surgeon's table.

-I’m working on a cluster of nerves in the base of this patient’s neck to relieve pain and increase mobility.
+This case focused on a cluster of nerves in the base of this patient’s neck to relieve pain and increase mobility following a c7 fracture while driving home from the beach.

-A total of eight dry needles were used to during this dry needling therapy session along the patients spine.
+A total of eight dry needles were used to during this dry needling therapy session along the patients thoracic spine to help relieve pain following a head-first slide into second base during a softball game.

 Schedule Your Consultation